kgroveshok/z80-homebrew/DEV-DIARY.md

 Nice to haves:

-* TODO Add LREAD support to the autostart exec
 * TODO Conslidate all prompts into a single file to allow for removing duplicates and may even localisation
 * TODO Add scroll down indicator to menu code
 * TODO Cant use special chars in quoted strings???
 Why?
 Emit works for the char code.
 * TODO Saved setting to enable/disable auto start
 * TODO Saved setting to select words to auto load from storage
 * TODO add ram test to the diags
-* TODO in dla handle empty dir
 * TODO Alt T is duplicated }.
 Free to reuse
 * TODO Alt H is duplicated |.
 Free to reuse
 * TODO Alt U, O, P, 5, 7, 8, 9, Enter are free
-* TODO Cease support for os-mini as a lot of features just wont work...
-Perhaps do defines????
 * TODO for auto run storage include a CHAIN feature
 * TODO Do a nice FORTH primer with the hardware.
 Screen shots and all...
 * TODO New case design - Have a new one, printed and need to refine for use with PicoNET
 * TODO Add to docs that looking up file name of id is just id BREAD
 * TODO Create a disk UI in native asm for robustness and speed?
 Have some config routines for this now.
 Expand on them
-* TODO Add word to call fill_display with a char
-* TODO Add FILL word - ( addr n char -- ) fills address for n long with char
-* TODO Add ERASE word - ( addr n -- ) fills address for n long with zero
-* TODO LSHIFT and RSHIFT for bit shifting
 * TODO New value type for signed and unsigned val.
 Add to maths. added DS_TYPE_SNUM need a word to convert type.
 SIGN/UNSIGN.
 Fix up <= and dot.
 * TODO Speed up screen updates - instead of writing whole screen detect what has changed?
 * TODO Add no bank chip detection to format
 * TODO Add support for ELSE and ENDIF.
 IF THEN ELSE ENDIF   or IF THEN ENDIF.
 Or IF ...
 ELSE ...
 THEN
-* TODO Word to define lcd user character 0-3.
-Then word to output via emit etc

 * TODO need word to get file id by name
 * TODO need word to get file name by id